nfitzen/MinecraftManhunt/README.md

 - You won't be able to mine, e.g., dirt, while holding the tracker if the target's in the same dimension as you are.
     - A planned update will notify the player if no one is in the same dimension.
 - Trackers blindly track the nearest player, without telling you information like their username (might be changed)
+- You can't move the tracker around in your inventory without the number keys.

 ## Building from Source